arxae/Benhart/README.md

 ``` csharp
 Benhart.SetWatch(name, value);
 ```
+Updating the value can be done by the same method, just use the same name

 Using the BenhartMarkdown class, you can output markdown.
 This markdown can be converted to HTML with your favorite markdown parser.
 In every entry, title is optional but will default to what is outputed (eg: "List: " for lists)